BT-001 is a multifunctional oncolytic virus

 - November 9, 2021 - Transgene and BioInvent present preclinical data highlighting the robust anti-tumoral activity of BT-001 oncolytic virus at SITC 2021

-- BT-001, an oncolytic vaccinia virus armed with a Treg-depleting human recombinant anti-CTLA4 antibody and GM-CSF to target the tumor microenvironment
+- Comprehensive preclinical studies of BT-001: an oncolytic vaccinia virus armed with Treg-depleting @CTLA4 and GM-CSF

 Download the poster here